nsdf-fabric/NSDF_Tutorial/README.md

 ## Docker-compose Execution

 There is a Docker container [`globalcomputinglab/somospie_openvisus`](https://hub.docker.com/repository/docker/globalcomputinglab/somospie_openvisus/general) with all the software stack required to facilitate the execution of this tutorial.
-After installing Docker Desktop as listed in the [Prerequisites](#prerequisites), **please open the application on your computer.**
+After installing Docker Desktop as listed in the [Prerequisites](#prerequisites), **please open the Docker Desktop application on your computer.**

 Open your terminal and follow the next instructions to execute the tutorial using the Docker container.
 ```